JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_tips_and_tricks.md

 This section presents techniques to use coroutines efficiently and avoid common pitfalls.

-## Switching Between the Background and UI Threads
+## Switching Between the Background Threads and EDT

 Avoid the `invokeLater`-style often found in Java: